 AskPat 361 Episode Transcript

 Pat Flynn: What's up, everybody?
 Pat Flynn here, and welcome to Episode 361 of AskPat.
 I hope you're having an awesome day.
 I'm feeling good.
 Are you?
 Hopefully.
 As always, I'm here to help you by answering your online business questions five days a week.
-We have a great question today from Saj over in the UK.

 All right, here's today's question from Saj.